Great Northern War: 1710–1716: Sweden and Northern Germany

 In 1714, Charles XII returned from the Ottoman Empire, arriving in Stralsund in November.
 In nearby Greifswald, already lost to Sweden, Russian tsar Peter the Great and British king George I, in his position as Elector of Hanover, had just signed an alliance on 17 (OS)/28 (NS) October.
 Previously a formally neutral party in the Pomeranian campaigns, Brandenburg-Prussia openly joined the coalition by declaring war on Sweden in the summer of 1715.
 Charles was then at war with much of Northern Europe, and Stralsund was doomed.
 Charles remained there until December 1715, escaping only days before Stralsund fell.
 When Wismar surrendered in 1716, all of Sweden's Baltic and German possessions were lost.

+Plans to carry the war onto Swedish soil via a combined landing at Scania matured rapidly in the spring of 1716, fueled by reports of Norwegian successes against Charles XII’s western offensive, which he had launched upon his return to Sweden.
+By mid-September, a joint force of 30,000 Russians and 23,000 Danes had massed around Copenhagen for the crossing, supported by a formidable fleet anchored in the Sound.

+Yet the assembled force concealed a widening strategic divergence.
+Frederick IV no longer made the recovery of eastern Scania his principal object.
+His overriding concern was maintaining Norway, as it sustained his kingdom's maritime trade and naval power; but as Charles XII’s Norwegian Campaign continued to founder, that danger receded, allowing the Dano-Norwegian king to limit the descent to securing western Scania and pressing his claims to the ancient Norwegian territories of Bohuslän, Jämtland, and Halland, while checking Russian ambitions for predominance in the Baltic.
+Peter I still envisaged carrying the war deeper into Sweden, destroying the fleet at Karlskrona, and securing Russia’s conquests in Ingria, Karelia, Estonia, and Livonia.
+Danish delays consequently consumed the remaining season for sustaining such an advance from local resources.
+The absence of Norwegian regiments further troubled him.
+Russian assessments regarded them as Frederick’s best troops, but their continued operations against Charles in Norway left Peter dependent upon the mercenary-heavy Danish Army whose reliability was doubted.
+Two days before the intended descent, he withdrew the Russian contingent, and the invasion was abandoned.